10 Types of Nursing Jobs in a Hospital You May Want to Consider

 2. Critical Care Nurse

 A critical care nurse works with critically ill patients, typically in the intensive care unit (ICU).
 A critically ill patient refers to someone with a life-threatening problem.
 These nurses work with their patients and act as an advocate for them.
-You are not required to get an advanced nursing degree or additional certification, so long as your a licensed registered nurse.
+You are not required to get an advanced nursing degree or additional certification, so long as you’re a licensed registered nurse.
 However, many nurses who want to stay in this field long term do get certified with the CCRN certification.
 This is one of the nursing fields where the nursing shortage has hit the hardest, so critical care nurses are in high demand.

-3. Post Anesthesia Care Nursing
+3. Post-Anesthesia Care Nursing

 A post-anesthesia care nurse works in the post-anesthesia care unit (PACU), where patients recover from previously-administered anesthesia.
 They help ensure that the patient wakes up without complications and are responsible for things such as airway management, life support operations, pain management, draining catheters, and managing wounds from surgery.